-I’m an award-winning reporter specializing in Indigenous issues, the cannabis “green rush,” information security, food safety, culture, and music.
-As a copy writer I specialize in speech writing, but I have also created content for a wide variety of blogs, websites, and other media.
+I’m an award-winning freelance reporter specializing in cannabis, Indigenous issues, food safety, information security, culture, and music.
+As a copy writer I specialize in speech writing, correspondence, and blog content.

-In 2012, I published my first book of longform reporting, The Deadly Snakes: Real Rock and Roll Tonight, with Invisible Press.
+My first book of longform reporting, The Deadly Snakes: Real Rock and Roll Tonight, was published by Toronto’s Invisible Press in 2012.
 It was listed as one of the Top 10 Books of 2012 by Nightlife magazine, and as one of the Top 5 Books about the Toronto Music Scene by BlogTO.com.